CHRF-Genomics/Paratype/README.md

 *Note: You may see some warning messages from samtools mpileup (for options - u, g and I).
 Please ignore those messages.*

-**Paratype has been tested with illumina paired-end reads only and it assumes that all dependencies are already installed in the system, at their default location.**
+**Paratype has been tested with illumina paired-end reads only and it assumes that all dependencies are already installed in the system, at their default location.
+Also, it does not have a _batch_ running mode yet (under development).**

 ### Input files